AbrMa/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022
-Solutios to Advent of Code 2022
+Python solutions to Advent of Code 2022